As the

 growth as the single most important development strategy

 choice facing developing countries.
-Given the fact that
+Given the fact

-economies, and the need for domestically-pegged growth
+small and large economies, and the need for domestically-pegged

-Overall, TDR 2003 has definitely added weight to the
+Overall, TDR 2003 has definitely added weight to

-growing volume of dissenting analyses on market-driven
+the growing volume of dissenting analyses on market-driven

 globalisation.
 Unfortunately, the tragedy of the times